ssardina-planning/pr-as-planning-demo/README.md

-## pr-as-planning-demo
+## Goal/Plan Recognition as Planning Demo

-Demo for Plan Recognition as Planning over Classical Action Theories
+Demo for Plan Recognition as Planning over Classical Action Theories.

+A person is observed doing things in a house.
+The Goal Recognition system computes the probability of each potential goal that the agent may be pursuing.

 ### Pre-requisites